Multicomplexes, bounded cohomology and additivity of simplicial volume: Glueing along amenable boundaries

+From the above argument follows $C\ge\frac{4}{3}$.
+(In fact, we showed in \cite{kue}, by constructing triangulations of handlebodies, that $\frac{4}{3}\le C\le 3$.
+According to the recent preprint \cite{bfp} the accurate value is $C=3$.)

-The double of $H_g$ is the g-fold connected sum $S^2\times S^1\sharp\ldots\sharp S^2\times S^1$, whose simplicial volume vanishes.
-This shows that there may be manifolds $M$ of arbitrarily large simplicial volume with $\parallel DM\parallel =0$.\\ \\ In fact, we can give a precise condition when $\parallel DM\parallel=0$ holds for a compact 3-manifold $M$.
-Recall that any compact 3-manifold can be cut along disks into finitely many pieces $M_j$ which have incompressible boundary.
-We claim that $\parallel DM\parallel=0$ if and only if all these $M_j$ have a Jaco-Shalen-Johannson-decomposition without simple pieces in the sense of \cite{neus}.
+The double of $H_g$ is the $g$-fold connected sum $S^2\times S^1\sharp\ldots\sharp S^2\times S^1,$ whose simplicial volume vanishes.
+Thus there are manifolds $M$ of arbitrarily large simplicial volume with $\parallel DM\parallel =0$.\\ \\ In general, a compact $3$-manifold $M$ can be cut along disks into finitely many pieces $M_j$ which have incompressible boundary, and it is not hard to show that $\parallel DM\parallel=0$ if and only if all these $M_j$ have a Jaco-Shalen-Johannson-decomposition without simple pieces in the sense of \cite{neus}.

-Namely, if $M_j$ has a JSJ-decomposition without simple pieces, one easily gets $\parallel DM_j\parallel =0$, thus, $DM_j$ is a graph manifold by \cite{som1}. $DM$ is obtained from $\cup DM_j$ by cutting off some 3-balls and identifying their boundaries in pairs.
-By the same argument as in the proof of lemma 4 in \cite{som1}, $DM$ is then a graph manifold and $\parallel DM\parallel =0$.

-To prove the other implication, assume that $M_j$ had a simple piece $H$, on which we put a hyperbolic metric with totally geodesic boundary.
-Inside $DM$ this gives us a submanifold $H^\prime$, obtained from two copies of $H$ by glueing via the identity on {\em a submanifold of} $\partial H$.
-Clearly, $H^\prime$ admits a hyperbolic metric with totally geodesic boundary.
-From proposition 5, one can conclude $\parallel DM\parallel >0$.\\ \\ \\ \\